-4.3.29 Built-in Method
+4.3.30 Built-in Method

-A built-in method is any method supplied by an ECMAScript implementation, independent of the host environment, which is present at the start of the execution of an ECMAScript program.
+A built-in method is any method supplied by an ECMAScript implementation, independent of the host environment.
 Standard built-in methods are defined in this specification, and an ECMAScript implementation may specify and define others.